ePages-de/epages-devportal/_posts/2018/2018-07-19-how-we-introduced-a-localization-tool.md

 {% image_custom image="/assets/img/pages/blog/images/author-cgebken.png" width="10" align="left" circle %}

 <br>
 Christina Gebken is a Localization Manager and TechWriter.
-She loves working agile, and is keen on writing new help articles for our software.
+She loves working agile, and writing new help articles for our software.